neutron-org/dex-quint-model/modelReport.md

 However, even this property does not hold.
 The problem occurs when the total value of reserves becomes much larger than the total number of shares.
 When withdrawing all their shares from the pool, the user receives `userShares * (totalPoolValue / totalPoolShares)`.
 Assuming an off-by-one error in `userShares`, the max possible error is `0.99 * (totalPoolValue / totalPoolShares)`.

-One way in which totalPoolValue and totalPoolShares can substantially diverge in not too many steps is the following:
+One way in which `totalPoolValue` and `totalPoolShares` can substantially diverge in not too many steps is the following:

 a.
-Bob deposits `(smallAmount, 0)` in the pool with a very large fee fee.
+Bob deposits `(smallAmount, 0)` in the pool with a very large fee.

 b.
 Alice deposits `(0, largeAmount)` with (default) autoswap enabled to the same pool.
 This translates into calculating shares as if Alice has first converted the whole `largeAmount`.